yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/how-to-backup-tyk.md

 weight: 0
 ---

-The best thing to do is to backup MongoDB and Redis (you would need that as all of the tokens that are used by Tyk are stored there).
+The best thing to do is to backup MongoDB/Postgres and Redis (you would need that as all of the tokens that are used by Tyk are stored there).
 You will also need your `tyk.conf`, `tyk_analytics.conf` and `pump.conf` files.

-If you have all of these you should be able to easy boot a new version of your Gateway in the same state that it was in before the backup and have all tokens still working.
+If you have all of these you should be able to easily boot a new version of your Gateway in the same state that it was in before the backup and have all tokens still working.